howtographql/howtographql/content/backend/graphql-node-typescript/2-getting-started.md

 1. The GraphQL schema acts as the data provider, and it offers a set of capabilities the consumer can use.
 1. To get data from a GraphQL schema, you need to write a GraphQL operation (a `query`) that selects the data and fields you need.

-In this section of the tutorial, we will write a simple GraphQL schema, and we will consume it directly, just for the learning process.
+In this section of the tutorial, you'll write a simple GraphQL schema, and you'll consume it directly, just for the learning process.

-Later, we will replace the direct execution with a GraphQL server (based on HTTP protocol), and we will add developer tools that will make it super simple to query and access.
+Later, you'll replace the direct execution with a GraphQL server (based on HTTP protocol), and you'll add developer tools that will make it super simple to query and access.

 ### Creating your first GraphQL schema

-There are many ways to create a GraphQL schema - in this tutorial, we will use schema-first approach, and we will build the schema with our `graphql-tools` library. (take a look at the end of this chapter for more advanced/different solutions for creating your GraphQL schema).
+There are many ways to create a GraphQL schema - in this tutorial, you are going to use schema-first approach, and build the schema with our `graphql-tools` library (take a look at the end of this chapter for more advanced/different solutions for creating your GraphQL schema).

 <Instruction>